-Icing is completed the instant the puck crosses the goal line, and the official shall immediately blow their whistle-stopping play.
-If the puck enters the net, the icing is not called, the goal shall be awarded.
+Icing the puck is completed the instant the puck crosses the goal line, and the official shall immediately blow their whistle-stopping play.
+If the puck shall have entered the goal, the icing shall not be called, and the goal shall be allowed.

-- a) The center red line will divide the ice in two halves.
-Should any player of a team, equal or superior in numerical strength to the opposing team, shoot, bat or deflect the puck from their own half of the ice, beyond the goal line of the opposing team, play shall be stopped, and the puck faced off at the end zone face-off dot of the offending team. - b) For deflected pucks, this only applies when the puck was originally propelled down the ice by the offending team.
+- a) For this rule, the centre red line will divide the ice in two halves.
+Should any player of a team, equal or superior in numerical strength to the opposing team, shoot, bat or deflect the puck from their own half of the ice, beyond the goal line of the opposing team, play shall be stopped, and the puck faced off at the end zone face-off dot of the offending team. - i.
+For deflected pucks, this only applies when the puck was originally propelled down the ice by the offending team.
 For this rule, the point of last contact with the puck by the team in possession shall be used determined whether icing has occurred or not.
-As such, the team in possession must gain the redline for the icing to be nullified.
-"Gaining the line" shall mean that the puck, while on the player's stick (not the players skate) must contact the center red line to nullify a potential icing. - c) If during the play, the puck enters the net of the opposing team, the goal shall be allowed, except if the puck has been batted with the hand into the opposing net.
-Any contact with the puck over the center red line, nullifies icing the puck. - If during a delayed penalty (the team not in possession of the puck), the team in possession ices the puck, then the face-off following the stoppage of play shall take place in the neutral zone near the defending team's blue line of the team icing the puck. - A team shall not be considered below the numerical strength of its opponent by reason of the penalized player remaining in the penalty box after their penalty has expired. - Icing the puck shall not be called if a team is below the numerical strength of the opposing team at the instant the puck is shot. - Play shall continue and icing the puck infraction shall not be called if it is caused directly from either player taking a face-off. - If in the opinion of the Official, any player, except the goaltender, can play the puck before it crosses the goal line, but has not done so, the play shall continue and icing the puck rule shall not apply.
+As such, the team in possession must gain the line for the icing to be nullified.
+"Gaining the line" shall mean that the puck, while on the player's stick (not the players skate) must contact the centre red line to nullify a potential icing. - b) If during the play, the puck shall have entered the net of the opposing team, the goal shall be allowed, except if the puck has been batted with the hand into the opposing net.
+Any contact with the puck over the centre red line, with the puck continuing down over the goal line, nullifies icing the puck. - i.
+If during the period of a delayed whistle due to a foul by a player of the side not in possession of the puck, the side in possession ices the puck, then the face-off following the stoppage of play shall take place in the neutral zone near the defending team's blue line of the team icing the puck. - ii.
+A team shall not be considered below the numerical strength of its opponent by reason of the penalized player remaining in the penalty box after their penalty has expired. - iii.
+Icing the puck shall not be called if a team is below the numerical strength of the opposing team at the instant the puck is shot. - iv.
+Play shall continue and icing the puck infraction shall not be called if it is caused directly from either player taking a face-off. - v.
+If in the opinion of the Referee or Linesmen, a player of the opposing team, except the goaltender, can play the puck before it crosses the goal line, but has not done so, the play shall continue and icing the puck rule shall not apply.